What is Section 230 of The Communications Decency Act?

 Preventing censorship on social media platforms

-Where has Facebook wrong in its censorship trajectory?
+Where has Facebook gone wrong in its censorship trajectory?

 Facebook has become one of the largest news outlets and media publishers in the world.
-Where have they gone wrong?
 They went wrong with their brand positioning.
 Do they put users first?
 Are they a publishing platform?
 A media platform?
 An advertising company?
 Usually, companies are transparent with their positioning from the get-go.
-Facebook is a company that grew very fast and acquired more power than it ever knew what to do with.
+Facebook is a company that grew quickly and acquired more power than it ever knew what to do with.

 What they started out as when they first launched is not who they are today.
-This is a common mistake that people make: they grow too fast, and do not rebrand accordingly.
+This is a common mistake that entrepreneurial companies make: they grow too fast and do not rebrand accordingly.
 Facebook started out in Mark Zuckerberg’s dorm room and now has the ability to interfere with major elections.
 It is okay to admit that your purpose or mission as a company has changed; what is not okay is to pretend it hasn’t.
-They have lost trust with the public after a number of data breach scandals and it has been hard to regain that ever since.
+Facebook has lost trust with the public after a number of data breach scandals and it has been hard to regain that ever since.
 It takes years to build a reputation, but only a second to destroy one.

 Is it hypocritical for Facebook to ban the protests pertaining to the recent stay at home orders, all the while last year they profited off Iranian groups sharing “death to America” ads that encouraged protests in Baghdad?

-This is a perfect example of why their fact-checking standards are inconsistent.
+This is a perfect example of why Facebook’s fact-checking standards are inconsistent.
 Why?
 Because of human bias.
-Their guidelines consistently change and are unreliable.
+Facebooks guidelines consistently change and are unreliable.
 As a New York-based social media marketing consultant, I always tell clients that social media platforms are rented space.
 You must diversify your assets.

-You cannot build all of your virtual “property” on one platform such as Facebook.
+You cannot build all of your virtual “property” on one social media marketing platform such as Facebook.
 Why?
 Because one change in their algorithm or one new community guideline could leave your business in shambles.